junfanz1/junfanz1.github.io/_posts/2019-9-2-Quant-Essentials-Takeaways.md

 __Cons:__

-- Dynamics aren't compatible with standard market prices from Black's formula, which makes the calibration and fitting $\alpha, \beta$ difficult.
+- Dynamics aren't compatible with standard market prices from Black's formula, which makes the calibration and fitting $$\alpha, \beta$$ difficult.
 - At time t, attainable yield curves is one dimensional, which is too limiting for most exotic interest rate derivatives.
 For products which derive their value from changing shape of the yield curve aren't priced well.

 __Pros:__